Connection Management

 • Open Data Model Explorer: This will open a Data Model Explorer tab from where you can visualise the structure of your graph database schema.

-• Import Graph: This will import a graph file of your choice (.graphml, .xml, .kryo, .json, etc) into your database.
+• Import Graph: This will import a graph file of your choice (.graphml, .xml, .json, etc) into your database.
 Note that this feature is only available for servers accessible over localhost at the moment.
 Importing of graph data for remote graph instances is not currently available.

-• Export Graph: This will export your graph data to a graph file format of your choice (.graphml, .xml, .kryo, .json, etc).
+• Export Graph: This will export your graph data to a graph file format of your choice (.graphml, .xml, .json, etc).
 Note that this feature is only available for servers accessible over localhost at the moment.
 Exporting of graph data for remote graph instances is not currently available.

 • Data Model: A list of available edges, vertices and their relevant properties are displayed as a tree view under this section and can be navigated by clicking on the various elements.
 You will also be able to manage stylesheets for your elements to modify the display within the graph results visualisation.
 More information is available at Stylesheet Management